mit-ccc/BuildingBridges/schedule.md

 - Creating visual summaries

 {: .highlight }
+> - Finish codebook development
-> - Create initial synthesis of your conversation data
+> - Finish highlighting and coding your conversations
-> - Prepare preliminary visualizations

 ---

-## Week 10
+## Week 10: Technology and Democracy: Defining Roles for AI and Humans

 {: .lecture }
-**Tues, Apr 15 | Lecture:** Human-AI Collaboration
-- Division of labor between people and AI
-- AI-assisted qualitative analysis
-- Ethical considerations
-- Best practices for human-AI teaming
+**Tues, Apr 15 | Lecture:** Discuss the potential and pitfalls of AI in democratic processes.
+Examine how AI and human agency can complement each other in fostering trust and participation.

 {: .note }
 > - AI and Democracy readings (selected)
-> - Human-AI collaboration case studies
-> - Ethics of AI in social research

 {: .lab }
 **Thurs, Apr 17 | Lab:** Sharing Workshop
-- Peer feedback sessions
-- Refining presentations
-- Improving visualizations
-- Story structure development
+- Develop a plan for sharing these voices, work on that plan

 {: .highlight }
-> - Incorporate AI tools into your analysis process
-> - Document insights and challenges

 ---

+# Section 4: Case Studies of Tech-Enhanced Democratic Discourse

-## Week 11
+## Week 11:  Civic Innovation: Lessons from Tech-Enhanced Dialogue

 {: .lecture }
-**Tues, Apr 22 | Lecture:** Tech-Enhanced Dialogue
-- Case studies in tech-enhanced listening/bridging/deliberation
-- Platform design principles
-- Success stories and failures
-- Future directions
+**Tues, Apr 22 | Lecture:** Explore case studies of tech-enhanced civic dialogue, including projects from CCC, Cortico, and other initiatives.
+Learn strategies for overcoming challenges in civic engagement.

 {: .note }
-> - Selected case studies of digital democracy platforms
-> - Readings on civic tech successes and failures
-> - Future of democracy and technology articles
+> - Chwalisz, C. A Movement That’s Quietly Reshaping Democracy For The Better.
+> - Lafont, C. (2019).
+Democracy without Shortcuts: A Participatory Conception of Deliberative Democracy, Oxford (Introduction).
+> - Lippmann, W. (1919, November).
+The basic problem of democracy.
+The Atlantic [link]

 {: .lab }
-**Thurs, Apr 24 | Lab:** Project Support
+**Thurs, Apr 24 | Lab:** Coaching through Challenges/Presentations
-- Coaching through Challenges
-- Technical troubleshooting
-- Strategy refinement
-- Implementation support

 {: .highlight }
-> - Update project documentation
-> - Prepare progress presentation
+> - Continue working on your final projects

 ---

-## Week 12
+## Week 12:  Collaborative Governance: Insights from vTaiwan

 {: .lecture }
-**Tues, Apr 29 | Lecture:** Digital Democracy
+**Tues, Apr 29 | Lecture:** Analyze vTaiwan as a leading example of tech-enhanced deliberation.
+Discuss its applications for creating scalable and inclusive democratic processes.

-- Tech-enhanced deliberation: vTaiwan
-- Guest: Audrey Tang (unconfirmed)
-- Lessons from Taiwan's digital democracy
-- Applications to other contexts
+{: .warning }
+> - Guest Lecturer

 {: .note }
-> - Chwalisz, C. A Movement That's Quietly Reshaping Democracy For The Better
-> - Lafont, C. (2019).
-Democracy without Shortcuts
-> - Lippmann, W. (1919).
-The basic problem of democracy
-> - Claudia Chwalisz's note on AI-powered tech in democracy
+> - Claudia Chwalisz’s note on the need for AI-powered tech in the next democratic paradigm.
+> - Excerpt from Plurality: The Future of Collaborative Technology and Democracy

 {: .lab }
-**Thurs, May 1 | Lab:** Project Support
+**Thurs, May 1 | Lab:** Coaching through Challenges/Presentations
-- Final project refinement
-- Presentation preparation
-- Documentation review
-- Technical assistance

 {: .highlight }
-> - Finalize project materials
-> - Practice presentation
+> - Continue working on your final projects

 ---

-## Week 13
+## Week 13: Mediating Conflict Through Technology

 {: .lecture }
-**Tues, May 7 | Lecture:** Conflict Mediation
+**Tues, May 7 | Lecture:** Investigate the role of technology in conflict mediation.
+Learn how tech-enabled tools can facilitate dialogue and resolve disputes in polarized contexts.
-- Tech-enhanced conflict mediation
-- Guest: Andrew Konya (unconfirmed)
-- Digital tools for conflict resolution
-- Best practices and case studies
+{: .warning }
+> - Guest Lecturer

 {: .note }
-> - Conflict resolution in digital spaces
-> - Online mediation case studies
-> - Technology and peace-building literature
+> - to be determined

 {: .lab }
-**Thurs, May 9 | Lab:** Final Presentations
+**Thurs, May 9 | Lab:** Coaching through Challenges/Presentations
-- Project demonstrations
-- Peer feedback
-- Discussion of lessons learned
-- Future applications

 {: .highlight }
 > - Complete and present final projects